-This project will be realised in three phases, such as collection of observation, survey, and report to the communities.
-Due to the large area cover by this survey, the surveys was e realised in two stages, 2013 and 2014.
-The surveys took place from August 25 to September 17, 2013 and from August 2 to August 12, 2014.
-The project has remained mostly on schedule as originally planned
+This project was undertaken in three phases: the collection of hunter observations, aerial survey, and report to the communities.
+Due to the large area to be covered, the survey was conducted over two consecutive years (2013 and 2014).
+The project was maintained on schedule for the most part, and as originally planned:

 - 1. March 2013 to May 2013: collection of information on the muskox distribution observed by the Inuit hunters and harvest records. - 2.
-August 2013 and August 2014: transect sampling of MX22, King Williams Island., MX11, MX-07, and MX11, Southeast of Kugluktuk. - 3.
-October 2014: Muskox workshop organized with the West Kitikmeot HTO and comanagement partners.
-Presentation of the finding at the KRWB AGM meeting.
+August 2013 and August 2014: transect sampling of MX22, King Williams Island., MX11, MX-07, and MX11, Southeast of Kugluktuk. - October 2014: Muskox workshop organized with the West Kitikmeot HTO and comanagement partners.
+Presentation of the findings at the KRWB Annual General Meeting.